-DR. J. C. DUNN, PHYSICIAN AND SURGEON, and DRUGGIST, Office over store, Tionesta, Pa.
+and DRUGGIST.
+Office over store esta, Pa.
+Professional calls prompt-Tionesta, Pa.
 Professional calls promptly responded to at all hours of day or night.
 Residence-Elm St., between Grove's grocery and Gerow's restaurant.

-GEORGE SIGGINS, M. D., Physician and Sur Office and residence in rooms formerly occupied by the late Dr. Morrow, Elm Professional calls promptly responded to at all hours of day or night.
-DR. J. B. SIGGINS,
+GEORGE SIGGINS, M. D., Physician and Surgeon, TIONESTA, PA.
+Office and residence in rooms formerly occupied by the late Dr. Morrow, Elm street.
+Professional calls promptly responded to at all hours of day or night.

-Physician and Surgeon OIL CITY, PA
+DR. J. B. SIGGINS, Physician and Surgeon, OIL CITY, PA.

-HOTEL WEAVER,

-E. A. WEAVER, Proprietor.

-This hotel, formerly the Lawrence

-House, has undergone a complete change,

-and is now furnished with all the modern improvements.
-Heated and lighted

-throughout with natural gas, bathrooms, throughout with natural gas, bathrooms, hot and cold water, etc. The comforts of guests never neglected.
+HOTEL WEAVER, Proprietor.
+This hotel, formerly the Lawrence House, has undergone a complete change, and is now furnished with all the moderu improvements.
+Heated and lighted throughout with natural gas, bathrooms, hot and cold water, etc. The comforts of guesta never neglected.

-CENTRAL HOUSE, GEROW Proprietor Tionseta, Pa.
+GEROW & GEROW Proprietor.
+Tionseta, Pa.
 This is the most centrally located hotel in the place, and has all the modern improvements.
 No pains will be spared to make it a pleasant stopping place for the traveling public.
-First
+First class Livery in connection.